 Featured projects View all

 Dr. Dominik Tolksdorf is Senior Analyst in the Peace and Security Section, focusing on the Western Balkans and the post-Soviet states.
 He is also Adjunct Assistant Professor of Political Science at Vesalius College, Free University of Brussels (VUB) He held various positions at major European think tanks such as the Stockholm International Peace Research Institute (SIPRI), Centre for European Policy Studies (CEPS) in Brussels and the Center for Applied Policy Research (CAP) in Munich.
 In 2008, he worked as a guest researcher at the EU Police Mission (EUPM) in Bosnia and Herzegovina.
 Dr. Tolksdorf holds a B.A. in Political Science, Contemporary History and American Studies and an M.Sc. in European Politics, Law and Economics and a PhD from the University of Munich on the European Union's Policies in Bosnia and Herzegovina.

-Dr. Niels van Willigen is a Senior Analyst in the Peace & Security Section, focusing on international security and evaluating the impact of international diplomacy.
+Dr. Niels van Willigen is a Senior Fellow in the Peace & Security Section, focusing on international security and evaluating the impact of international diplomacy.
 He is also an Assistant Professor of international relations in the Institute of Political Science at Leiden University.
 Dr. van Willigen completed his dissertation on the international administrations in Bosnia and Herzegovina and Kosovo.
 His professional fields of interest include; theories of international relations, foreign policy analysis, security studies (more in particular peace operations, arms control and European security) and international law.
 Dr. van Willigen's teaching includes courses on theories and issues of international politics, on international arms control and on statebuilding.

 Featured publications View all